-PROCEDURES CRITICAL SKILLS 1.
-POSITIONING A. Rescuer - Kneel at the head of the patient and place one hand under each of the shoulders 2.
-MOVING PATIENT A. Rescuer - Grasp shirt at the shoulder area B. Drag patient in a straight (keep spine as straight as possible avoid dragging a patient sideways, by one arm, or one leg.
-A sideways drag can cause twisting motions of the spine that could aggravate existing injuries.)
-3. MOVING PATIENT DOWN STAIRS OR INCLINE A. When using a drag to move a patient down stairs or down an incline, grab the patient under the shoulders and pull the patient head first as you walk backward.
-If possible, try to cradle the patient's head in your forearms as you drag.
+1. POSITIONING A. Rescuer - Kneel at the head of the patient a place one hand under each of the shoulder 2.
+MOVING PATIENT A. Rescuer - Grasp shirt at the shoulder area B. Drag patient in a straight (keep spine as straight as possible avoid dragging a patie sideways, by one arm, or one leg.
+A sideways drag can cause twisting motions of the spit that could aggravate existing injuries.) ays 3.
+MOVING PATIENT DOWN STAIRS OR INCLINE A. When using a drag to move a patient dow stairs or down an incline, grab the patient under the shoulders and pull the patient he first as you walk backward.
+If possible, try cradle the patient's head in your forearms you drag. ead to